Sarvesh-Vishnu/Sarvesh-Vishnu/README.md

 ###

 <p align="left">I'm a Graduate Student at the Fuqua School of Business, Duke.
-I love working in the integration of Analytics, Business, Life Sciences, AI, and Data Science.</p>
+I love working in the integration of Analytics, Business, Strategy, Life Sciences, AI, and Data Science.</p>

 ###